WOLFENSTEIN CASTLE

 This magnificent Belgian castle, built in the 1930s, has gone through several remarkable phases of use.
 After the Second World War, it served as a hospital for former prisoners of war and political prisoners, before being transformed into a retirement home for the elderly.

-In 1992, the estate, including Wolfenstein Castle, was handed over to the province.
+In 1992, the estate, including Wolfenstein Castle, was ceded to the province.
 Unfortunately, in 2019, a fire ravaged the cellars housing the archive rooms, causing significant damage.
-Since then, the castle has lost all official vocation.
-Despite this, its structure is remarkably preserved, thanks in part to its geographical isolation and the presence of a working building nearby, which deters vandals and looters.
+Since then, the castle has lost all official function.
+Despite this, its structure is remarkably well-preserved, thanks in part to its geographical isolation and the presence of a working building nearby, which deters vandals and looters.

-Access to the interior of the castle is now facilitated by an entrance created by rioters, although this is unfortunate for the preservation of the site.
-Inside, some objects and traces of its past occupation still remain, evoking a bygone era.
-However, the future of the place remains uncertain, because although it was put up for sale a few years ago, no significant developments have been observed, probably due to administrative or political complications.
+Access to the castle's interior is now facilitated by an entrance created by vandals, although this is unfortunate for the site's preservation.
+Inside, a few objects and traces of its past occupation still remain, evoking a bygone era.
+However, the future of the property remains uncertain, because although it was put up for sale a few years ago, no significant progress has been observed, likely due to administrative or political complications.

 Recent Articles